JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 }
 ```

 **Logging with topics**.
 I decided to fundamentally alter my _printf_ function of choice to accept as a first argument a _topic_ that encodes what category the message contains.
-This first argument is in essence a string but to make code easier to refactor (and because I dislike typing quotes), I declared the topic constants.
-The topics relate to different parts of the implementation and by making them fine grained we will able to filter and search for them more easily and even highlight them with different colors later on.
+This first argument is in essence a string, but to make code easier to refactor (and because I dislike typing quotes), I declared the topic constants.
+The topics relate to different parts of the implementation, and by making them fine grained we will able to filter and search for them more easily and even highlight them with different colors later on.

 ```go
 type logTopic string